 As a member of the World Trade Organization, New Zealand is a party to the Agreement on Trade-Related Aspects of Intellectual Property Rights 1994 (the TRIPS agreement).

-All of the obligations relating to trade marks imposed under the TRIPS agreement have been incorporated into the Act.
-These obligations include those in Article 15(1) of the TRIPS agreement, which states that 'signs, in particular words including names, letters, numerals, figurative elements and combinations of colors as well as combinations of such signs, shall be eligible for registration as trade marks'.
+All of the obligations relating to trademarks imposed under the TRIPS agreement have been incorporated into the Act.
+These obligations include those in Article 15(1) of the TRIPS agreement,

 Copyright